a-kursunoglu/PyPrice/README.txt

 This is a Webscraping program that scrapes current and past stock prices (upto 45 days).
-To get live prices just use the get_live funciton (currently having issues and unavailable) and to get historical data just use the get_past function.
+To get live prices just use the get_live function and to get historical data just use the get_past function.
+The functions can be found in the Code.py file.